 - Failing to notice or check for signs and symptoms requiring further medical evaluation

-Speak with Your Doctor First.
+Speak with your doctor first.
 Ask your child’s doctor if there are ways to avoid taking doses during the school day.
-Some medicines have a long-acting form that can be taken before and/or after school.
+Some medicines have a long-acting form that can be taken before and/or after school, so the medicine does not have to be given while your child is at school.

 - Who will be giving medicine to your child?
 Find out if a registered nurse is on duty every day, and if not, who will be giving the medicine to your child.